Tuesday is a big primary day. Here's what you need to know

 Many of the top races are likely to head to runoffs, including the Republican race to face incumbent Democratic Sen. Jon Ossoff in one of the most competitive U.S. Senate races in the country.
 Democrats and Republicans will also pick their nominees to replace term-limited Republican Gov. Brian Kemp in what is expected to be another expensive, closely watched race this November.

-A pair of state supreme court races will be decided on Tuesday, as Democrats look to unseat two incumbents appointed by Republicans in a race that has taken on heightened attention following the U.S. Supreme Court's recent decision weakening part of the Voting Rights Act.
+A pair of state supreme court races will be decided on Tuesday, as Democrats look to unseat two incumbents appointed by Republicans in contests that have taken on heightened attention following the U.S. Supreme Court's recent decision weakening part of the Voting Rights Act.

 Georgia resources: